mlflow/mlflow/docs/source/deep-learning/tensorflow/index.rst

     <a href="quickstart/quickstart_tensorflow.html" class="download-btn">View the Quickstart</a>

-To download the transformers tutorial notebooks to run in your environment, click the respective links below:
+To download the tensorflow tutorial notebooks to run in your environment, click the respective links below:

 .. raw:: html